Understanding Mutual Funds: A Beginner's Guide

 NAV may vary daily depending on the performance of the fund’s assets

-Mutual funds could be ideal for you if you don’t have the time or expertise to invest directly in the stock market
+These funds could be beneficial for you if you don’t have the time or expertise to invest directly in the stock market

 They offer diversification by investing in a variety of assets